 The first-time visitor can sometimes find himself overwhelmed.
 Rio is a huge city, and if you're new to the scene and don't speak the language, you can find yourself wasting a lot of precious time stumbling around, literally and figuratively lost.
 Many less experienced visitors find the services of a guide, specializing in the needs of hobbyists, of considerable value.
 What services do these guides provide?
 They can arrange for cell phone access.
 They will take you on trips to the termas and the boites?
 They will translate for you with the girls.
 They will call an escort agency for you and arrange for a girl to come to your hotel.
 They will take you out to dinner, or arrange dinners with the girl of your dreams.
 They will bail you out when you get in trouble.
 They will arrange a VIPS festa for you (more on this later).
 They will arrange for a trip for you and your new girlfriend to Buzios or some other resort for a few days.
 They will even arrange for you to see the non-hobbyist tourist sites, such as Corcovado.
 There are a number of guides who provide some or all of these services.
-Kenn of EZ-RioRentals does so, as does José of Rioturist.
-The guides I know personally, though, and can thus recommend with complete confidence are Don and Karl (and their occasional partner, Rich) of Riotrips.
-These guys can be counted on to show anyone who wants assistance a very good time.
-And they will (and often do) go above and beyond the call of duty.
-They bailed one client out of jail when a misunderstanding with the Brasilian police landed him in the Rio clink.
-And they rescued one client from a berserk garota who was threatening to tear an apartment up at 4 a.m.
-Most importantly, the guys at

-Riotrips are good guys who know the town and will look after their clients' interests and guarantee plenty of fun and laughter.
-They have many repeat clients who probably don't require their services but return because they enjoy the camaraderie.
-Don and gang can be reached by email (Don@riotrips.com) or phone (55-21-9108-1502).
-I have heard good things about Kenn and José as well but just don't know them personally.
+The guide I know personally, though, and can thus recommend with complete confidence is Don of Amerioca Tours.
+He can be counted on to show anyone who wants assistance a very good time.
+And he will (and often does) go above and beyond the call of duty.
+Don bailed one client out of jail when a misunderstanding with the Brasilian police landed him in the Rio clink.
+And Don rescued one client from a berserk garota who was threatening to tear an apartment up at 4 a.m.
+(Don ended up with a nice black eye).
+Most importantly, Don is a good guy who knows the town and will look after his clients' interests and guarantee plenty of fun and laughter.
+He has many repeat clients who probably don't require his services but return because they enjoy the camaraderie.
+Don can be reached by email (Riodon@gmail.com) or phone (55-21-9108-1502), and works these days with Ken, another good guy.
+The Women This is why you came to Rio ... right?
+There are many options, so we'll take them in turn.